First Injection Molded Polymer Body and Metal Ironhead

 1989 – Dynacraft IMI-703 (prototype model only)

-The Genesis irons was the first in the golf industry to introduce vertical flow weighting to keep the center of gravity (CG) low on the low lofted heads to help increase launch angle, and then gradually moving the mass higher in the back cavity through the middle and short irons to prevent hitting the ball too high with the high lofted irons in the set.
+The Genesis irons was the first iron design in the golf industry to introduce vertical flow weighting to keep the center of gravity (CG) low on the low lofted heads to help increase launch angle, and then gradually moving the mass higher in the back cavity through the middle and short irons to prevent hitting the ball too high with the high lofted irons in the set.

 The Vari-Steel, short for variable steel alloys, was designed using 17-4 stainless steel for the body material of the long irons, 431 stainless for the middle irons and 1030 carbon steel for the short irons in the matched set.
-While most certainly a “pain” for the foundry to manufacture because of the requirement to change steel alloys in the investment casting process and monitor different heat treatment procedures for each segment of the set, the Vari-Steel irons employed the use of three different steel alloys in the same set to offer golfers a difference in ‘feel’ and material hardness through the set.
+While most certainly a ‘pain’ for the foundry to manufacture because of the requirement to change steel alloys in the investment casting process and monitor different heat treatment procedures for each segment of the set, the Vari-Steel irons employed the use of three different steel alloys in the same set to offer golfers a difference in ‘feel’ and material hardness through the set.

-<strong>First set of irons to combine hollow and solid body construction within the same set
+First Set of Irons to combine hollow and solid body construction within the same set

 Full sets of two-piece, investment cast hollow body irons brought about greater perimeter weighting and movement of the CG further back from the shaft – both proven game improvement features for middle to higher handicap players.
 However, moving the CG further back from the shaft is not necessary in the higher loft irons, where the loft is enough to enable all levels of golfers to easily get the ball up.

 The Innerdyn irons incorporated a combination of hollow body, rear-CG long irons with one-piece, solid body middle and short irons.
 The Innerdyn recognized that a low and rear-located CG was worthwhile in the longer, less lofted irons, but such a design feature is wasted on the irons where the normal loft increase and length decrease combine to make the iron easy-to-hit.
 Thus the game improvement features of the Innerdyn were offered were they were needed, not where they were not, and kept the total price of the set more affordable than all hollow iron set designs.